 One of the most common questions we receive from both potential and existing clients is How do we make sure that our employees actually book desks before coming to the office?
 Implementing a Desk Booking solution successfully requires both technical tools and employee engagement.
 One key worry many have is that employees will not use the new system at hand, and instead just arrive to the office and take a seat that seams free.
 If this is the case, a new desk booking solution will be to little use.

 This is a problem often caused by the gap between the virtual and the physical world, if only a software solution is used, there is nothing indicating on the map what is happening in real life.
-Using sensors and desk Dongles is therefore a recommended hardware option to make sure that what actually happens in your office is shown in the map.
+Using presence sensors and USB sensors is therefore a recommended hardware option to make sure that what actually happens in your office is shown in the map.

 Desk Booking in real life